SumeetKumarBarua/FactsBox-Heroku-Edition/README.md

     5.Heroku CLI to deploy on Heroku

 # Installing
-To run on local server please visit <a href="https://github.com/SumeetKumarBarua/FactsBox">FactsBox</a>.
+To run only on local server please visit <a href="https://github.com/SumeetKumarBarua/FactsBox">FactsBox</a>.

 Still if you want to make this project to work on your local system then make some minor changes:

    1.Copy the project on to your local system and run the table script on your own database.